Loral Group launches North Asia's first beauty technology and innovation challenge with Viva Technology - ExBulletin

 About Loral Group

 With 85,400 dedicated employees, a well-balanced geographic footprint and sales across all distribution networks (e-commerce, mass market, department stores, pharmacies, hair salons, brands and travel retail), the Group aims to achieve generated sales of 32.28 billion euros.
 With his 20 research centers in 11 countries around the world and a dedicated research and innovation team of over 4,000 scientists and his 3,000 technical experts, Loral invents the future of beauty and develops beauty technology.
-We are focusing on becoming a strong player in For more information, please visit https://www.loreal.com/en/mediaroom.
+We are committed to becoming a powerhouse of For more information, please visit https://www.loreal.com/en/mediaroom.

 About Loral North Asia Zone